tiiuae/element-packet-forwarder/README.md

 3. Press F1 to open VS Code cmd window.
 Then type "Dev Container: Rebuild Without Cache and Reopen in Container" cmd.Then press enter.

-## Examples

-You can check out sample usage of this crate in the [examples/](https://github.com/enesoztrk/element-packet-forwarder/tree/main/examples) folder in the project repo on GitHub.

 ### Testing

 ``cargo test``